 Most people associate the phrase “all you can eat” with quantity over quality.
 Ambar Capitol Hill challenges that assumption, offering limitless, made-to-order Balkan dishes for lunch, brunch, and dinner.
-Far from a gimmick the “Balkan experience” is a great way to try a variety of Balkan dishes, such as ajvar, a roasted pepper and eggplant spread; beef short rib goulash; or sesame crusted Atlantic salmon with eggplant jam.
-The knowledgeable staff delivers a bit of history with each dish, noting the influences from Greece, Turkey, Austria and Hungary, and the restaurant recently underwent a $3 million renovation, including a new rooftop with a retractable roof, adding a welcome year-round dining addition.
+Far from a gimmick, the “Balkan experience” is a great way to try dishes such as ajvar, a roasted pepper and eggplant spread; beef short rib goulash; or sesame-crusted Atlantic salmon with eggplant jam.
+The knowledgeable staff delivers a bit of history with each dish, noting influences from Greece, Turkey, Austria, and Hungary.
+In 2020, the restaurant underwent a $3 million renovation, including a new rooftop with a retractable roof, adding a welcome year-round dining option.

-Dining at the restaurant: Ambar is open for limited indoor seating and open air dining on the restaurant’s rooftop space.
+Dining at the restaurant: Ambar is open for indoor seating and open-air dining on the restaurant’s rooftop space.

-Takeout: The restaurant offers takeout experiences for two via OpenTable, with dishes such as pork belly-stuffed cabbage that comes with an assortment of spreads, salads, and choice of side dishes.
-Ambar also offers a la carte ordering for takeout and delivery through the restaurant’s website.
+Takeout: The restaurant offers takeout experiences for two via OpenTable, with dishes such as pork belly-stuffed cabbage that come with an assortment of spreads, salads, and side dishes.
+Ambar also offers a la carte ordering for takeout and delivery through its website.

 The Salt Line (Navy Yard)

 The Salt Line might be steps from Nationals Park, but it feels like it should be perched on the New England coast.
 The spacious patio and interior mix of weathered wood and tile bring a seaside vibe to the banks of the Anacostia River, making it a hot spot for D.C. residents on warm days and game days alike.
 But it’s the food that landed the restaurant a spot on The Washingtonian’s 100 Very Best Restaurants list.
-Focusing on sustainable seafood, diners can enjoy traditional preparations such as clam chowder and stuffed clams, along with original creations like rockfish tartare topped with pickled mustard seed, Worcestershire mayo, fried capers, and potato crisps.
+Focusing on sustainable seafood, the menu here includes time-honored dishes such as clam chowder and stuffed clams, along with more original creations like rockfish tartare topped with pickled mustard seed, Worcestershire mayo, fried capers, and potato crisps.

-Dining at the restaurant: The restaurant is currently open for limited indoor dining and outdoor dining under covered, heated tents.
+Dining at the restaurant: Indoor dining is available.
+Outdoor dining features covered and heated tents.

 Takeout: The Salt Line offers a limited menu for takeout via third-party apps, including a dozen unshucked oysters, which the restaurant helpfully shows you how to shuck via a video on its website.